kconger/MiSTer_web2rgbmatrix/README.md

 - Store GIFs on an SD Card or on the MiSTer, storing on the MiSTer introduces a delay due to the transfer.
 - Plays animated GIF then displays the static GIF if available
 - Displays a screen saver or blank screen if requesting client is off after a user-configurable threshold
-- Screen Savers: Blank, Tetris Clock, Plasma, and Starfield
+- Screen Savers: Blank, Tetris Clock, Plasma, Starfield, and Toasters
 - Displays network and SD card status at boot for 1 minute
 - MiSTer: Update Script
 - Web: Status display of Wifi, SD Card, loaded GIF, settings and connected client